ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 Ownership, usage and location patterns will often differ compared to the on-prem servers and networking devices in the following ways:

 * Usage will generally be based around office hours
-* User devices are assigned to individuals (or occasionally a team, e.g. a test device or TV) which makes attribution to teams much easier than for servers that may belong to a platform team but run multiple business apps from other teams
+* User devices are assigned to individuals (or occasionally a team, e.g. a test device or TV) which makes attribution to teams much easier than for servers because the owner of the server and who runs software on the server are usually different.
 * Although some devices like a desktop will be in a fixed office/facility location, others like laptops are mobile.
-Monitors may be in a fixed home working location as well or office.
+Monitors may be in a fixed home working location as well the office.
 * For home devices internal users could be using their own monitors/equipment rather than ones purchased for them by the organisation.

 Note: occasionally it may be arguable as to whether a device belongs in this grouping or in on-prem and it doesn't matter so long as they are included - the category doesn't change.
-For example TVs may be specific to a user when provided for testing a smart TV application but could also be providing a dashboard in the office in which case they are likely a permanent always on fixture like servers.
+For example TVs may be specific to a user when provided to an employee for testing a smart TV application but could also be providing a dashboard in the office in which case they are likely a permanent always on fixture like servers.

 {% include linkedHeading.html heading="Operational emissions - special case" level=4 %}
-As per the on-prem section, there is a special case for reporting <em>operational</em> emissions where all the organistion wants to do is report Scope 1 or 2 emissions at org or office/facility level and doesn't want to break this down into technology classes.
-In this case all the office/on-prem devices (including times when laptops are in the office and plugged in) will be included in the office electricity.
-In the remaining discussion it is assumed that the reporting should include a tech breakdown and that embodied (i.e. GHGP Scope 3) is needed as well as operational emissions.
+As per the <a href="#on-prem">on-prem section</a>, there is a special case for reporting <em>operational</em> emissions if all the organistion wants to do is report Scope 1 or 2 emissions at org or office/facility level: in this case the office/facility electricity usage data will cover all technology but the number will obviously also include more than just tech, e.g. kettles, lighting, electric heaters.
+In the remaining discussion it is assumed that the reporting should include a tech breakdown and that embodied emissions (i.e. GHGP Scope 3) is needed as well as operational emissions.

 {% include linkedHeading.html heading="Device inventory" level=3 %}
 All equipment purchased by the organisation should be available via a CMDB or some similar asset management system, as mentioned in the on-prem section.
 Where this isn't present approximations will be needed based on employee numbers.
-For user devices the data should include the location which may be not just a specific office or org facility but whether it is for remote working or both in the case of a laptop.
+For user devices the data should include the location for which a device was purchased but whether it is for remote working or both in the case of a laptop.
 This matters because electricity carbon intensity may be different.

-For user purchased devices (e.g. a personal laptop or monitor) numbers are still needed.
-For laptops this can be approximated by assuming all users without an org laptop or desktop have a personal one.
-For monitors, a survey may be done of a subset of staff then extrapolated to get the typical number of monitors and their size and the same for for personal laptops to understand the most common specs in order to provide some average numbers that can scaled across the population.
-Where you have no data from employees and are approximating based on general purpose data about most popular laptops or monitors bear in mind that developers may have slightly higher spec equipment as the use case is more demanding than basic web use.
+For user purchased devices (also known as bring your own device or BYOD) estimation will be needed.
+Laptop numbers can be approximated by assuming all users without an org laptop or desktop have a personal one.
+For monitors, a survey may be done of a subset of staff then extrapolated to get the typical number of monitors and their size and the same for for personal laptops to understand the most common specs in order to provide some average numbers that can scaled across the user population.
+Bear in mind that some user types, e.g. graphic designers, developers may have higher spec equipment.

 {% include linkedHeading.html heading="Reporting" level=3 %}

 Given that not all devices are organisation purchased this affects how emissions should be reported and is captured in the following table.
-This shows that embodied carbon is only captured for organisation purchased devices with the assumption being that personal laptops would be purchased anyway and can't be attributed.
+Embodied carbon is only captured for organisation purchased devices with the assumption being that personal laptops would be purchased anyway and can't be attributed.

 <style>